Manassas Traffic Violations Attorney Ready To Serve You

 Criminal Traffic Violations

 Some traffic offenses not only add points to your record, but also subject you to possible criminal penalties—including jail time.
 A serious traffic violation may be either a misdemeanor or felony offense.
-It is especially important to discuss your case with a Manassas traffic violations attorney if you face felony or misdemeanor charges.
+It is especially important to discuss your case with a Manassas traffic violations lawyer if you face felony or misdemeanor charges.

 Misdemeanor traffic violations include things such as: